djannot/ecs-401/lb/lb.md

 - Modify your Virtual Server configuration to use SSL.
 	- Listening at port 9021 (HTTP)
+	- Go to SSL Decryption
-	- Enable SSL Decryption and create a certificate
+        	- Enable SSL Decryption
+		- Create a certificate:
         		- Manage SSL certificates -> Create Self-Signed Certificate -> Certificate Signing Request.
 The Name should be lb.vlab.local and the Common Name should match with the wildcard (*.lb.vlab.local)

 **Verification**